-Frederick Way, Jr., (1901- 1992) obtained his pilot’s license in 1923 and spent most of his career on the river.
-In 1933, he wrote a book describing his experiences as a river packet captain called The Log of the Betsy Ann, and a few years later he started the Steamboat Photo Company.
+- Frederick Way, Jr., (1901- 1992) obtained his pilot’s license in 1923 and spent most of his career on the river.
+Way wrote a number of books, including Pilotin' Comes Natural, The Log of the Betsy Ann, and The Saga of the Delta Queen, which describe his experiences as a river packet captain.
+A few years after publishing The Log of the Besty Ann, he started the Steamboat Photo Company.
 Way was a founding member of the Sons and Daughters of Pioneer Rivermen, and held the honor of guiding the steamboat Delta Queen from San Francisco to Pittsburgh in 1948.
 The Way Collection contains approximately 9,500 images on 5x7 and postcard-sized negatives of riverboats in film and glass plates.
 These images formed the basis of Way’s Packet Directory, and represent the work of 15 different photographers.

 - Katy Scullin